emilianobovetti/stateless-maybe-js/README.md

   .getOrElse('unknown');
 ```

 You can use the `maybe()` function to wrap a lot of useful objects.
-E.g.:

 ```javascript
 function maybeGetElementById (id) {